CZ-RBelo/QuizMultipleChoice/README.md

 This is an application that intends to simulate a timed Quiz with multiple-choice questions.
 When the game ends, it displays the highest scores and gives the user the ability to save their initials and their score.
 The application has a mobile-responsive user interface that will run in the browser and will present dynamically updated HTML and CSS through JavaScript code.
+The high scores table stores just the top 10 results.
+When a user gets a result higher than any other one in the table, the system automatically removes the lowest result and inserts the new one.
+The code is dynamic, so more questions can be added, and even the number of choices for each question can be different from question to question.
+>Note: Question number 4 has deliberately 6 possible choices.

 ## Instructions